24 leprechaun

 24.2 Set up

-Creating a new leprechaun app-package can be done with usethis::create_package()1 (which we covered in Packages).
+Creating a new leprechaun app-package can be done with usethis::create_package()1 (which we covered in the packages chapter).
 After your app-package is created, leprechaun::scaffold() builds the core app files:2

 ├── _disable_autoload.R